olileach/bedrock-summariser/README.md

 ## Project config

 You can configure the variables in ```src/libs/variables.js``` and changed your region.
-Not, today, Amazon Bedrock only runs in certain regions, so I use us-east-1.
+Note, today, Amazon Bedrock only runs in certain regions, so I use us-east-1.
 You will need to create an S3 bucket and add this bucket name to the ```src/libs/variables.js``` file.

 ## Authors